github/eslint-plugin-custom-elements/docs/rules/no-constructor.md

 ## Rule Details

-This rule disallows using the `constructor` in a HTMLElement class.
+This rule disallows using the `constructor` in an HTMLElement class.

 👎 Examples of **incorrect** code for this rule: